dis-cat/homelab/README.md

 ## Services

+## Dependencies
+- Tailscale
+- Podman, podman-compose
+- deno (only needed for generating obsidian sync setup uri on the server.)

 ## Notes
 Must install and run tailscale on the host machine outside of podman.
 Remember to register pods as systemd services using `podman-compose systemd register`.
 Then enable the services.